couchbaselabs/docs-ng/content/couchbase-manual-2.1/appendix-release-notes.markdown

 **New Edition in 2.1.1**

-The Enterprise Edition of Couchbase Server is now available on Mac OSX.
-See [Couchbase, Downloads](http://www.couchbase.com/download).
+The Enterprise Edition of Couchbase Server is now available on Mac OS X. See [Couchbase, Downloads](http://www.couchbase.com/download).

 **Fixes in 2.1.1**